Wenjin Ge

 The Wenjin Ge (文津阁 (Wénjīn Gé); Manchu: šu dogon asari) is a former imperial library built in 1773 by the Qianlong Emperor of the Qing dynasty inside the Chengde Mountain Resort in Chengde, China.
-A copy of the Siku Quanshu was originally stored in this library.
+A copy of the Complete Library of the Four Treasuries was originally stored in this library.

 The Wenjin Book Awards, awarded annually by the National Library of China are named after the Wenjin Ge library.